firecracker-microvm/firecracker/tests/README.md

 Pytest was chosen because:

-- Python makes it easy to work with AWS and other clouds.
+- Python makes it easy to work in the clouds.
 - Python has built-in sandbox (virtual environment) support.
 - `pytest` has great test discovery and allows for simple, function-like tests.
 - `pytest` has powerful test fixture support.